Updated on: Jun 25th, 2024

 There's a common misconception that transferring money between spouses is a magic trick to avoid taxes.
 While some truth exists in this belief, the reality is far more nuanced.
 Let's navigate the tax implications of such transfers and separate fact from fiction and understand why and how you can save tax by transferring money to your wife’s account?

 Shares may have been purchased in your wife’s name or fixed deposits may be placed in her name – but the gains from the wife’s shares or income from such fixed deposits shall be clubbed with your income.
-Under Income Tax, this is considered as your own income and taxed at slab rates applicable for you.
-If there are capital losses from sale, they get added too.
+Under Income Tax, this is considered your own income and taxed at slab rates applicable to you.
+If there are capital losses from sales, they get added too.

 Similar to gifts, transferring property between spouses doesn't trigger immediate tax.
 However, if there's no or inadequate consideration (money paid for the asset), the clubbing provisions come into play.
 Income from such transferred assets still gets taxed in the hands of the spouse who initially owned them.
 Consider the example of a husband gifting his house to his wife.
 Even though she becomes the legal owner, the rent remains taxable in his hands, due to the clubbing provisions.
 The same applies if he buys a new property with his money but registers it in your name.
 Remember, these provisions aim to prevent income-generating asset transfers solely for tax avoidance.